thederpcodeman/Chesscapades/README.md

 # Chess
-pieces now draw themselves, filepath is not speicified when creating a piece object, instead it is all donw whithin the piece subclasses
+pieces now draw themselves, filepath is not speicified when creating a piece object, instead it is all done whithin the piece subclasses